Friday, January 30, 2009

 Thankfully, a group of concerned local citizens rallied to save this chapter of their community's heritage.
 In 1979, the building was re-located by William Boyd and Phil Spinuzza, and is now being used as an antiques shop at the Sale Barn Square antiques center at 971 N. Milwaukee Avenue (Route 21) in Wheeling.

-The history written and photographed by the Tripp School's scholars in 1918 and in the museum's collections is hosted at the Illinois Digital Archives: Tripp School Online
+The history written and photographed by the Tripp School's scholars in 1918 and in the Dunn Museum's collections is hosted at the Illinois Digital Archives: Tripp School Online

 Thursday, January 8, 2009